ethanlabs101/frlegends-skeleton-key/docs/TABLE-OF-CONTENTS.md

 Welcome to the official documentation for **FR Legends Skeleton Key Vault**.

 This documentation is organized as a recommended progression rather than simply a list of files.
-New users should follow the path from **Getting Started → Core Navigation → Modding → Assets**, while experienced users can jump directly to the technical and reference sections.
+New users should follow the recommended path, while experienced users can jump directly to the technical and reference sections.

 ---